ibm-cloud-docs/security-compliance/framework/endpoints.md

 | Madrid       | **Public:** `https://eu-es.compliance.cloud.ibm.com/instances/{instance_id}/v3`  \n  \n  **Private:** `https://private.eu-es.compliance.cloud.ibm.com/instances/{instance_id}/v3` |
 {: caption="Table 1.
 Endpoints for interacting with {{site.data.keyword.compliance_short}}" caption-side="top"}

-Some services require public endpoints in order for the evaluation to be complete.
-Using only private endpoints is not possible in {{site.data.keyword.compliance_short}}.
-{: important}

 ### Viewing your endpoint URLs